Grooming: How to wash a goldendoodle (named bloo)

 The first thing that people say when they pet bloo for the first time is, “she’s so soft!”
 And truly, she is.
 I don’t think I’ve ever touched a creature with more silky soft hair.
 (Not fur).
 Her hair is as fine as it gets.
 It also traps and locks dust better than a swiffer.
 It is very high maintenance.
 I bathe her about once a week out of necessity.
 (She loves walking/wading through mud puddles, always walks through that pile of dead, rotting leaves the neighbours put out too late so they never got picked up, and rolling in skunk poo.
 Also I’m quite allergic to dust.)
 Dog hair still ends up all over the house because, even though bloo is nonshedding, I am constantly snipping mats out of her.
 Constantly.
 (Brushing or combing causes her too much discomfort anywhere that’s not the head or scruff).

 I have gone through every kind of hair brush, short of a Mason Pearson, to find one that won’t damage her hair and cause mats.
 Once one forms, she’ll lick it and it’s just a downward spiral from there.
-A couple times a year we even have to snip all her tail fluff off because it’s become one long piece of felt.
+A couple times a year we used to have to snip all her tail fluff off because it’s become one long piece of felt.
+It took me 4 years to figure out how to maintain her tail plumage.

 Okay, so once upon a time I bought this expensive hair conditioner from Sephora because I am a professional product junkie with a problem.
 Anyways, this conditioner, I swear, is the best conditioner out there.
 I feel like I’ve been scammed my whole life buying mediocre knockoff “condishuner” because I have seen the light and if I could I would use it daily, but alas, it’s a once a week treat.
 The shit is as thick as mayonnaise, and somehow it leaves my hair a little more like bloo’s.